-The Lincs offshore wind farm is one of the five renewable projects under development by Centrica Renewable Energy (Centrica) in the Greater Wash.
+The Centrica Lincs offshore wind farm is one of the five renewable projects developed by Centrica Renewable Energy (Centrica) in the Greater Wash, UK.

 The development is located approximately 8km from the Skegness coast, immediately adjacent to the Lynn and Inner Dowsing wind farms, two of Centrica’s renewable projects that became operational in March 2009.
-The Lincs project began construction in 2010.
+The Lincs project began construction in 2010 and was commissioned in September 2013.
 The project received the agreement for lease in 2003, a consent application grant in late 2008 and the final investment approval in the final quarter of 2009.

-The £725m project will generate 270MW of electricity annually.
+The £725m project annually generates 270MW of electricity.
 The permitted annual capacity of the project is 250MW.
-The remaining 20MW will be constructed in the Lynn and Inner Dowsing wind farm area and connected to the transmission of Linc.
-When operational by the end of 2012, the wind farm will power the annual electricity requirements of approximately 200,000 households, with zero emissions.
+The remaining 20MW was constructed in the Lynn and Inner Dowsing wind farm area and connected to the transmission of Linc.
+The wind farm powers the annual electricity requirements of approximately 200,000 households, with zero emissions.

 The project is jointly owned by Centrica, Siemens Project Ventures and DONG Energy.
 Siemens Project Ventures and DONG Energy acquired a 50% stake in the project from Centrica, by forming a joint venture in December 2009.
 Centrica owns the remaining 50% stake.

 The 35km² north-south oriented wind farm is composed of 75 three-blade turbines with horizontal-axis installed in a water depth from 10m to 15m in the North Sea.
 The Siemens turbines have a capacity of 3.6MW each, and are equipped with 120m-diameter rotor and 58.5m-long rotor blades.